-Take, for example, the clever sideboard table pictured above, which the RV owners crafted using two pre-built bookshelves.
+You can create a sideboard table using two pre-built bookshelves and stools.
 Not only does this design increase their overall floor space, but it also offers additional shelving space which they use for craft supplies and books.
-After gluing the shelves together, painting them, and covering the top with wood grain contact paper, they purchased a separate long table with a matching finish and set it over top of the shelves, creating a picture-perfect, space-efficient dining area.
+After gluing the shelves together, painting them, and covering the top with wood grain contact paper, a separate long table with a matching finish can be added and set it over top of the shelves, creating a picture-perfect, space-efficient dining area.

 More RV Table Alternatives and Suggestions

 Here are a few more ways to rethink your RV’s dining area!

 Are you the type who, whenever you go to a restaurant, specifically requests to be seated at a high top or in the bar area?

 If so, you can reinvent your ideal seating scenario in the comfort of your rig by ditching your dinette booth in favor of a slightly taller solution.